 There are multiple methods to apply the TIM such as Pea, X, Spread, Dot, and Line etc. Although every method results in almost the same performance, the thing you need to care that not to put too much quantity or too less.

 The compound can be spread over the processor surface or you can put a dot and when you press the cooler or heatsink over it will automatically spread.
 Also, for making application easier, some manufacturer even offer facilitating tools like spreading stick.

 Another good method is to pour a line or an X that will surely do its job.
 Here keep in mind that the heat outflow also depends on the cooler or the heat sinks.

 Now without further ado let’s move on to the best thermal pastes available in the market.

 Arctic MX-4 – Best Non-Capacitive Thermal Past

-The Arctic MX-4 cost around $6 and can last up to 6 years.
-Candidly speaking, MX-4 surely does its job very well, but for something heavy duty like overclocking, there are some other options available you may try.
+The Arctic MX-4 costs around $6 and can last up to 6 years.
+Candidly speaking, MX-4 surely does its job very well, but for something heavy-duty like overclocking, there are some other options available you may try.